Information

 Medical

 Snakes and other creatures prefer to live in the bushland and tend to avoid humans.
-Do not walk in long grass and keep to the pathways and roads.
+Do not walk in long grass and always keep to the pathways and roads.
 To avoid being bitten by ants or ticks, do not lie down on the lawns - always use a picnic rug.

 Personal travel insurance with coverage for medical, surgical, and emergency travel is strongly recommended.
 If you have a pre-existing medical condition seek advice from your doctor before travelling.
 Attendees are responsible for all costs relating to their medical and health matters.